puppetlabs/cs-summit-hands-on/07_add_master_pipeline.md

 1. Put a checkmark by the "PullRequest" trigger
 1. Click "Save Settings" and then "Done"
 1. Click "+ Add default pipeline"
+1. Between the validation and impact analysis change, click the "All Succeeded" menu and change it to "All Completed"
 1. Development deployment
     1. Click to "Add a deployment"
     1. In "Select a node group," pick "Development environment"
     1. In "Select a deployment policy," pick "Eventual consistency policy"
+    1. Leave the timeout at sixty seconds
     1. Click to "Add deployment to stage"
     1. Click "Done" to dismiss the dialog
     1. Check the "auto promote" checkbox between the Pull Request Gate and the Deployment stage